Skip to content

 Upcoming workshops and courses

-This conversation is designed to introduce the core element of alignment (see Faculty Code Section 24-32) and showcase instructors who have aligned their teaching.
+This conversation is designed to introduce the core element of inclusive and equitable teaching (see Faculty Code Section 24-32) and showcase instructors who use inclusive teaching practices.

 Core elements of effective teaching